joelchrono12/joelchrono12.ml/_posts/2023-02-07-some-updates-to-my-site-links.md

 com_id: 109826485975096955
 ---

 Every once in a while my website layout or design has to change.
-This time it was a relatively simple change.
+This time it was a relatively simple one, but still worth noting.

 First of all, I added my own __[blogroll](/blogroll/)__, where I will feature some of my favorite websites and blogs I follow, usually via RSS.
 A few of them are also doing [#100DaysToOffload](https://100daystooffload.com) like me!